josephwaugh312/ShiftSync/README.md

 ### Interactive Tutorial

 New users will benefit from our step-by-step interactive tutorial that highlights key features of ShiftSync.
-The tutorial can be toggled on/off using the Alt+T keyboard shortcut.
+The tutorial can be toggled on/off using the Shift+T keyboard shortcut.

 ### Theme Preferences